Awareness

-In philosophy and psychology, awareness is the perception or knowledge of something.
+In the fields of philosophy and psychology, awareness is the knowledge or perception of something.
+As such, it is the ability to consciously perceive, understand, and respond both generally to one's surroundings and specifically to individual stimuli.
 The concept is often synonymous with consciousness; however, one can be aware of something without being explicitly conscious of it (e.g., blindsight).
+Essentially, awareness is the state of being attuned to, or mindful of something, whether it is a physical sensation or an idea.
 The states of awareness are also associated with the states of experience, so that the structure represented in awareness is mirrored in the structure of experience.